 While both squirrels and chipmunks are part of the rodent family called Sciuridae, squirrels in general are larger than chipmunks and have a longer, bushier tail.
 A common tree squirrel can be 12-20 inches in length while a common chipmunk only 6-12 inches (including tail).

-Sharing Your Yard with Squirrels
+Sharing Your Yard With Squirrels

 There are times when you’ll want squirrels in the yard, either for watching or environmental reasons.
 Strategically place food and water sources in the yard, preferably in trees or on poles to prevent other rodents and ground-based pests from joining the feast.
 You can also put up a squirrel house to encourage them to move in.